Cozy Peach Kitchen

 Labeled ingredients in individuals bowls on a wooden table.

-• Noodles: I like to use soba noodles in this recipe because they have a robust, nutty flavor.
+• Noodles: I like to use soba noodles in red curry noodles because they have a robust, nutty flavor.
 For a more neutral option try ramen noodles, lo mein (not usually vegan) or rice noodles.
 Any kind of stir-fry noodle works well.
 Rice noodles are a good gluten-free option.
 See tips below for noodle cook time.

 • Thai red curry paste: I use Thai Kitchen brand because it is vegan.
 Some curry pastes have seafood in them, so if you’re vegetarian you’ll want to check the ingredients list.
 You can find red curry paste in the International foods section at most grocery stores.